 Fusion

-For plastisol and similar materials, gelation is not sufficient.
-Instead, the coated mold is heated to a higher temperature, causing the material to fully fuse and form a solid layer.
+For plastisol and similar materials, achieving gelation alone isn’t enough.
+Instead, the coated mold undergoes elevated temperatures, ensuring the material fully fuses to form a solid layer.

 Multiple Dips and Coatings